moay/sensebox-loxberry/README.md

 1. this would contradict the idea of having senseBoxes all around the globe that will help to create some sort of open data collective.
-2. this would make it harder to use the senseBox as setup and usage would differ from the official docs.
+2. this would make it harder to setup the senseBox as setup and usage would differ from the official docs.

 ## About senseBox